Critical Thinking: Powerful Leadership and Influencing Others

 How it works

-Each challenge will bring your purpose and intelligence under the microscope, yet, will leave no question unanswered.
-In previous articles, establishing skills as a powerful leader and having flawless execution, was viewed with understanding and applied in learning exercises.
+Each challenge will bring your purpose and intelligence under the microscope, yet it will leave no question unanswered.
+In previous articles, establishing skills as a powerful leader and having flawless execution were viewed with understanding and applied in learning exercises.
 Understanding the gears that run leadership skills will open new foundations and bridge communication within your network.
-These elements include: having a well-articulated vision, displaying consistency, and having accountability.
-This article will clarify the key concepts to each one of these elements and the value each of them carry for continuous Improvement in your network.
+These elements include: having a well-articulated vision, displaying consistency, and exhibiting accountability.
+This article will clarify the key concepts associated with each of these elements and articulate the value each carries for continuous improvement within your network.

-Powerful leadership can not exist without a vision.
-This element is what the core of an organization is: how it was made, the networks growth, and, most importantly, the people that made it happen.
-Once your network has all the components to keep it self running, working in new ideas and planning for future changes will be like clockwork.
+Powerful leadership cannot exist without a vision.
+This element is the core of an organization: how it was made, the network’s growth, and, most importantly, the people that made it happen.
+Once your network has all the components to keep itself running, working on new ideas and planning for future changes will be like clockwork.
 The vision of the “big picture” is much more than a “poster on the wall.”
-This element is rather instilled in the leaders mission and becomes a natural behavior through out its structure.
-A lot of what makes an influential leader is not observed in that leader but rather the impressions that are left on ones followers (Kooskora, M., 2010) A vision comes from what a leader can put into action, with long-term, positive results.
+This element is rather instilled in the leader’s mission and becomes a natural behavior throughout its structure.
+A lot of what makes an influential leader is not observed in that leader but rather the impressions that are left on one’s followers (Kooskora, M., 2010).
+A vision comes from what a leader can put into action, with long-term, positive results.

-Results is what everyone is looking for when examining a team’s performance.
+Results are what everyone is looking for when examining a team’s performance.

-Consistency is a major part of teamwork, that is ideally delegated by higher authority.
-Incorporating values in the work completed by members will make the work environment predictable with work manners and show in productivity.
-As you will soon realize, all of the elements that hone all of the skills that great leaders possess, work like the gears on a bike or the circuits on a motherboard, they work together.
-When customers see that product or service is of good quality, deliveries are always on time, and feedback excels expectations, those customers will trust and standby your name and recommend offered services.
+Consistency is a major part of teamwork, ideally delegated by higher authority.
+Incorporating values into the work completed by members will make the work environment predictable in terms of manners, and this will show in productivity.
+As you will soon realize, all of the elements that hone the skills great leaders possess work like the gears on a bike or the circuits on a motherboard; they work together.
+When customers see that a product or service is of good quality, deliveries are always on time, and feedback exceeds expectations, those customers will trust and stand by your name, and recommend your services.

-To carry out the vision in an organization takes a team effort.
-Not only is it teamwork, it is quality of work, time and time again.
-To effectively lead an organized network, the ethical leader walks the line he or she wants others to follow.
-Leading by example is the best way to ensure an ethical business (Younger, H.,2019).
-Of course, an organization must adhere to specific policy when faced with enforcing disciplinary action.
-Owning up to actions that may not have had the outcome desired, is what every superior must learn to face and how to handle every circumstance with integrity.
-This type of ethical reasoning will show members how mistakes should not interfere with any aspect of production or services within the assembly.
-Honest mistakes could perhaps be useful if exercised in different settings or be used as an example to avoid problems that occur in future circumstances.
-Good mentors are people who hold you accountable and bring out the best in you.
-Their advice, influence, and support elevates those they mentor (Meyers, C., 2017).
+To carry out the vision in an organization, it takes a team effort.
+It’s not just about teamwork, but the quality of work, time and time again.
+To effectively lead an organized network, the ethical leader walks the line they want others to follow.
+Leading by example is the best way to ensure an ethical business (Younger, H., 2019).
+Of course, an organization must adhere to a specific policy when enforcing disciplinary action.
+Owning up to actions that may not have had the desired outcome is a lesson every superior must learn about facing and handling every circumstance with integrity.
+This type of ethical reasoning shows members how mistakes should not interfere with any aspect of production or services within the assembly.
+Honest mistakes could perhaps be useful if applied in different settings or used as examples to avoid problems that occur in future circumstances.
+Good mentors are those who hold you accountable and bring out the best in you.
+Their advice, influence, and support elevate those they mentor (Meyers, C., 2017).

 References